dataswift/open-source-developer-portal/app/guides/receive-money/01-direct-onboarding.md

 Using the access token we just receieved, we’ll need to get the funding source ID of the bank account we’d like to use to fund the transfer.

-Use the [List an Account's funding sources](https://docsv2.dwolla.com/#list-an-account39s-funding-sources) endpoint to fetch a list of the payer’s funding sources.
+Use the [List an account's funding sources](https://docsv2.dwolla.com/#list-funding-sources-for-an-account) endpoint to fetch a list of the payer’s funding sources.
 You first need to fetch [the root](https://docsv2.dwolla.com/#root) resource to determine the URL to get the account’s funding source list from.

 ```raw
 GET https://api.dwolla.com/accounts/ca32853c-48fa-40be-ae75-77b37504581b/funding-sources